Apply for Funding

 Before applying, read our Funding FAQs.

-If you have any questions or would like to discuss your ideas for an LOI, contact Ben Liadsky at 416-923-8953 ext.
+If you have any questions or would like to discuss your ideas, contact Ben Liadsky at 416-923-8953 ext.
 121 or ben[at]counselling.net.
+Oral submission of LOIs can also be done by request.

 The Foundation has a two-stage funding request process: